SCBuergel/account0000r/README.md

 The account0000r Python package is built for managing accounts in separate steps:

 ### 1. `account0000r.accountsFromSecrets`
-Returns a list of accounts with metadata from a mnemonic & passphrase setting file (see more information on settings files below).
+Returns a list of BIP44 HD wallet Ethereum accounts with metadata from a mnemonic & passphrase setting file (see more information on settings files below).
 Only load mnemonics if you know what you are doing and on a computer that you fully trust.
 Otherwise all funds association with these mnemonics will be at risk.
 Alternatively, you can assemble the accounts.json file manually (see below for more information on how that file is structured).

 ### 2. `account0000r.storeAccounts`
 Stores the list of accounts and metadata.
-This file can be read at a later time for loading additional metadata of each account.
+This file can be read at a later time for loading additional metadata of each account or add more accounts that are derived from mnemonic and passphrase

 ### 3. Read account data from file
 Since account metadata files stored as JSON, they can be loaded via